abhit-rana/abhit-rana/README.md

 #### Undergrad and Coder

 I'm Abhit Rana from India, and I am an undergrad @ [IIITD](https://www.iiitd.ac.in/).
-I am passionate about Natural Language Processing and deep Learning.
+I am passionate about Natural Language Processing and Deep Learning.
 I am always try to mix benefits of technology with the problems of society!

 Skills: Java / C / R / Python / PHP / HTML / CSS / Prolog